Efficient active learning of sparse halfspaces with arbitrary bounded noise: Introduction

 \section{Introduction}

-In machine learning and statistics, linear classifiers (i.e. halfspaces) are arguably one of the most important models as witnessed by a long-standing research effort dedicated to establishing computationally efficient and provable algorithms for halfspace learning~\citep{rosenblatt1958perceptron,vapnik1998statistical,cristianini2000introduction}.
-In practical applications, however, data are often corrupted by various types of noise~\citep{sloan1988types,blum1996polynomial}, are expensive to annotate~\citep{cohn1994improving,dasgupta2009percerptron}, and are of high or even infinite dimensions~\citep{blum1990learning,candes2005decoding}.
-These characteristics rooted in contemporary machine learning problems pose new challenges to theoretical analysis and the desgn of learning algorithms for halfspaces.
-As a result, there has been extensive study of {\em noise-tolerant}, {\em label-efficient}, and {\em attribute-efficient} learning algorithms in the last few decades.
+In machine learning and statistics, linear classifiers (i.e. halfspaces) are arguably one of the most important models as witnessed by a long-standing research effort dedicated to establishing computationally efficient and provable algorithms for halfspace learning~\cite{rosenblatt1958perceptron,vapnik1998statistical,cristianini2000introduction}.
+In practical applications, however, data are often corrupted by various types of noise~\cite{sloan1988types,blum1996polynomial}, are expensive to annotate~\cite{cohn1994improving,dasgupta2009percerptron}, and are of high or even infinite dimensions~\cite{blum1990learning,candes2005decoding}.
+These characteristics rooted in contemporary machine learning problems pose new challenges to the design and analysis of learning algorithms for halfspaces.
+As a result, there has been extensive study of {\em noise-tolerant}, {\em label-efficient}, and {\em attribute-efficient} algorithms in the last few decades.